California's Experience Rating System

 If a business is experience rated, a completed Experience Rating Form (also referred to as an Experience Rating Worksheet, experience modification.) is provided to its insurer when a policy is written.
 A completed Experience Rating Form provides detailed information about the classification codes assigned to a policy by the WCIRB, the payroll reported for each of those classifications, summaries of claims amounts, and the experience modification.

-Please note: The sample data in the form below is intended for demonstration purposes only and should not be deemed as accurate.
+Please note: The sample data in the form below is intended for demonstration purposes only.